 We Can Help You Handle Restitution and Civil Judgments Under PC 1214

 Contact the Simmrin Law Group if you have questions about Penal Code 1214.
-PC 1214 allows victims in criminal cases to seek restitution with the resources from a civil judgment.
-Find out more by calling
+PC 1214 allows victims in criminal cases to seek restitution with the same resources available in a civil judgment.
+Call us or fill out our online contact form to get help from a criminal defense lawyer in Los Angeles.